 (ww) “Investment property” means a security, whether certificated or uncertificated, security entitlement, securities account, commodity contract, or commodity account.

-(xx) “Jurisdiction of organization,” with respect to a registered organization, means the jurisdiction under whose law the organization is organized.
+(xx) “Jurisdiction of organization,” with respect to a registered organization, means the jurisdiction under whose law the organization is formed or organized.

 (yy) “Letter-of-credit right” means a right to payment or performance under a letter of credit, whether or not the beneficiary has demanded or is at the time entitled to demand payment or performance.
 The term does not include the right of a beneficiary to demand payment or performance under a letter of credit.

 1. A creditor that has acquired a lien on the property involved by attachment, levy, judgment lien certificate, or the like;